Dawid Rubinowicz

 Discovery of the diary

-"When I first found Dawid's diaries, I was not aware of their importance," says Stefan Rachan.
+"When I first found Dawid's diaries, I was unaware of their importance," says Stefan Rachtan.
 "My father-in-law, Artemiusz Wołczyk, offered to read them on the municipal radio station."

 When they acquired the journal, Artemiusz and Helena started reading it out over the local radio broadcasting system.
 From 1 October 1957, they were read to the public in 24 episodes, once a week.

-In March 1959, a journalist named Maria Jarochowska came to Bodzentyn to collect material for an article on crimes committed during the occupation that was partly antisemitic.
+In March 1959, a journalist named Maria Jarochowska came to Bodzentyn to collect material for an article on a crime committed during the occupation that was partly antisemitic.
 Shortly after the article was published, she was introduced to the diary by Artemiusz Wołczyk.

-Through Maria Jarochowska, the prominent writer Jaroslaw Iwaszkieicz got interested in the diary and published it in the literary journal Twórczość.
-In 1960, the diary was printed in Polish and many other languages.
+Through Maria Jarochowska, the prominent writer Jaroslaw Iwaszkieicz got interested in the diary and published it in the literary journal Twórczość in January 1960.
+The diary was published in Polish as a book and translated into many other languages in the same year.

 Helena and Artemiusz Wołczyk, at the house where the diary of Dawid Rubinowicz was discovered.